gordonwatts/cms-copy-nevents/README.md

-# copy-root-tree
+# cms-copy-nevents
- Copy the first 10 events from a CMS Run 1 DataFile into a new file.
+ Copy the first n=10 events from a CMS Run 1 AOD data file into a new file.

 ## Introduction